Bobby Wallace (American football)

 Robert Hue Wallace (born September 17, 1954) is an American former college football coach and athletics administrator.
-He served as head football coach at the University of North Alabama at 1988 to 1997 and again from 2012 to 2016, at Temple University from 1998 to 2005, and at the University of West Alabama from 2006 to 2010.
+He served as head football coach at the University of North Alabama from 1988 to 1997 and again from 2012 to 2016, at Temple University from 1998 to 2005, and at the University of West Alabama from 2006 to 2010.
 Wallace led the North Alabama Lions to three consecutive NCAA Division II Football Championships, from 1993 to 1995.
 He was also the athletic director at West Alabama from 2018 to 2021.

 Playing career

 Wallace was a multi-sport athlete at Callaway High School in Jackson, Mississippi, lettering three years each in football, basketball, baseball, and track.
 He also earned prep All-America honors before enrolling at Mississippi State University.
 After starting for three seasons as a defensive back at MSU under Bob Tyler, Wallace earned his Bachelor of Science degree in Physical Education in 1976 and stayed the following year to serve the Bulldogs as a graduate assistant coach.